 (See also Definition of Dermatitis Definition of Dermatitis The meaning of the word "dermatitis" is inflammation of the skin.
 However, in clinical dermatology, dermatitis is used to describe a variety of different skin conditions that share the same... read more .)

 Lichen simplex chronicus is thickened and leathery (lichenified) skin with variable scaling that arises secondary to repetitive scratching or rubbing.
 Lichen simplex chronicus is not a primary process.
 Perceived pruritus in a specific area of skin (with or without underlying pathology) provokes rubbing and mechanical trauma, resulting in secondary lichenification and further pruritus.
 Lichen simplex chronicus frequently occurs in people with anxiety disorders and nonspecific emotional stress.
 Patients with atopy or atopic dermatitis are particularly susceptible, given their predisposition to itch.
 Lichen simplex chronicus of the scrotum or vulva is often caused by an itch signal initiated by sacral sensory neuron radiculopathy.

-Diagnosis is by examination.
-A fully developed plaque is hyperpigmented with varying amounts of erythema that is well-demarcated and has exaggerated skin lines and a thickened and leathery appearance characteristic of lichenification.
-Look-alike conditions include tinea corporis, lichen planus, and psoriasis; lichen simplex chronicus can be distinguished from these by potassium hydroxide wet mount and biopsy.
+Diagnosis of lichen simplex chronicus is by examination.
+A fully developed plaque is often hyperpigmented with varying amounts of erythema that is well-demarcated and has exaggerated skin lines and a thickened and leathery appearance characteristic of lichenification.

 Starting with an initial itch, chronic scratching and/or rubbing causes further itching, creating a vicious circle.

-Itchy, dry, scaling, hyperpigmented, lichenified plaques occur in irregular, oval, or angular shapes on the legs, arms, neck, and upper trunk and sometimes the anogenital area.
+Itchy, dry, scaling, hyperpigmented, lichenified plaques occur in irregular, oval, or angular shapes on the legs, arms, neck, upper trunk, and the genital area.

-Patients need to be educated about the vicious circle of scratching and further itching; topical corticosteroids and antihistamines help control the itching.
+Patients need to be educated about the vicious circle of scratching/rubbing and avoid doing so repeatedly; topical corticosteroids and antihistamines help control the itching.